-If you use your property for both private and assessable income-producing purposes, you cannot claim a deduction for the portion of any expenditure that relates to your private use.
-Examples of properties you may use for both private and income-producing purposes are holiday homes and time-share units.
-In cases such as these you cannot claim a deduction for any expenditure incurred for those periods when the home or unit was used by you, your relatives or your friends for private purposes.
+If you use your property for both private purposes and to produce rental income, you cannot claim a deduction for the portion of any expenditure that relates to your private use.
+Examples of properties you may use for both private and rental purposes are holiday homes and time-share units.
+In cases such as these you cannot claim a deduction for any expenditure incurred for those periods when the home or unit was not available for rent - including when it was used by you, your relatives or your friends for private purposes.

 In some circumstances, it may be easy to decide which expenditure is private in nature.
-For example, council rates paid for a full year would need to be apportioned on a time basis according to private use and assessable income-producing use where a property is used for both purposes during the year.
+For example, council rates paid for a full year would need to be apportioned based on the total time the property was rented out and available for rent during the year as a proportion of the total year.